Create a Smooth Scrolling Anchor for Better Navigation

 Why Smooth Scrolling Improves UX (When Done Right)

-Step 1 — Enable Smooth Scrolling in CSS (with Motion Safety)
+Step 1 — Enable Smooth Scrolling in CSS (Motion-Safe by Default)

 html { scroll-behavior: smooth; }